hyperledger/fabric/docs/source/config_update.md

 validating block transactions.

-Because configurations are stored in blocks, updating a config happens through a process called a “configuration transaction” (even though the process is a little different from a normal transaction).
+Because configurations are stored in blocks, updating a config happens through a process called a "configuration transaction" (even though the process is a little different from a normal transaction).
 Updating a config is a process of pulling the config, translating into a format that humans can read, modifying it and then submitting it for approval.